Tsarpf/windows-default-playback-device-to-pcm-file/README.md

 # Windows default playback device to pcm file
 Writes any and all audio coming to the currently selected Windows default audio _playback_ device to a file in 16 bit 44.1khz stereo PCM

+A blog post with some extra insight: http://rabid.prototyping.xyz/2015/12/29/programmatically-capture-whats-playing-on-windows/

 Can be used to record any audio that is currently playing.